UoLCompSoc/Lectures/2015-2016/Lecture_One.md

 ### pwd
 This command prints the **P**resent **W**orking **D**irectory, so if you have just openned your terminal and you run this command, the text printed out should be /s_home/<username>/

-Any command executeed in the terminal will be executed relative to your present working directory.
+Any command executed in the terminal will be executed relative to your present working directory.

+Example:
 ```console
 $pwd
 /s_home/<username>/